-If you liked “Sideways Movie: Days of Wine & Losers in Alexander Payne’s Overeager Crowd-Pleaser,” check out:
+If you liked “Sideways Movie (2004) Review: Days of Wine & Losers in Overeager Crowd Pleaser,” check out:

 - “What Are the Academy Awards?
 ‘A Celebration of Mediocrity’ Says Oscar Winner.”

-- “‘The Door in the Floor’ Movie: Impeccable Kim Basinger in Imperfect Family Drama.”
+- “‘The Door in the Floor’ Movie (2004) Review: Impeccable Basinger in Imperfect Drama.”

 Sideways movie cast and crew information via the AFI Catalog website and other sources.